XGEVA for Amgen

 When it comes to treating bone complications that can arise when cancer spreads to the bones, XGEVA is the clinically superior treatment.
 The problem is that while HCPs know this, they don't really care.
 When it comes to choosing a treatment to protect the bones, they pick the path of least resistance and prescribe the cheaper—and less effective—generic treatment.
 They just don't see the value of XGEVA.

-In order to change how HCPs perceive the value of XGEVA, first we needed to change the way they perceived the value of their patient's bones.
+In order to change how HCPs perceive the value of XGEVA, first we needed to change the way they perceived the value of their of their patient’s bones.

 The bones are the foundation of everything we do.
 Our bones tell a story about who we are, what our dreams are, and what keeps us going.
 For a person battling cancer, those things are so incredibly important.
 They provide the motivation to get up and fight every day.